Urrús Keyworking, Care Planning and Case Management Programme

 Selection Procedure: Learners are selected based on written application and interview.
 Appeals can be addressed to Urrús Co-ordinator.

-Certification: Urrús is registered with QQI (Quality and Qualifications Ireland).
+Certification: The Ballymun Youth Action Project (BYAP) is registered with QQI (Quality and Qualifications Ireland).
 On successful completion of the programme learners will receive a component certificate in Person Centred Planning (6N2206) QQI Level 6 and Boundary Management (6N2207) QQI Level 6.
 The programme is accredited as QQI Award (Minor) Level 6 – Further Education and Training.

 NFQ Credit Value: 30 Credits.

-Protection for Learners Policy: In the event that Urrús fails to provide the programme and certification as outlined above all payments will be refunded; financial policy and procedures available on request.
+Protection for Learners Policy: In the event that BYAP fails to provide the programme and certification as outlined above all payments will be refunded; financial policy and procedures available on request.

 Methods: Delivery of the programme will see the use of inputs, group and individual exercises, role play, guided skills practice and reflective practice.

-Assessment: The assessment approaches used in the programme include written assignments and learning journals.
-Assessment is carried out throughout the course, as individual modules are completed.
+Assessment: Learner participation in all the sessions and completion of assessments is required to successfully complete the programme.
+The assessment approaches used in the programme include written assignments and learning journals.
+Assessment is carried out throughout the course, as individual modules are completed, learners can expect to undertake on average about 6-8 hours of self-directed learning per week.

 Progression Route: The programme offers a progression pathway to the Level 7 Diploma in Community Drug and Alcohol Work delivered in partnership by Urrús and University College Dublin.

-Closing Date: Closing date for completed applications is Thursday 25th June at 1pm.
-Interviews will be held in July 2020.
+Closing Date: Closing date for completed applications is 10th August 2022.

 If you have any further questions please contact the office: –